Job Applicant Privacy Notice

 Contractual

-Transferred to employee/worker personnel file.
-The periods for which your data will be held will be provided to you in a new privacy notice.
+Transferred to employee/worker staff file.
+The periods for which your data will be held will be provided to you in the employee and worker privacy notice.

 Your rights